reshinto/Basic_technologies_revision/languageSpecific/java/readme.md

 ## Class
 - if no constructor has been defined, a constructor with no args will be auto generated
 - if a constructor with args has been defined, a constructor with no args will not be auto generated
+- constructor can be overloaded with multiple constructors
 ```java
 public class Math {
   public int arg1;